 The scores from the pre-and post-program testing were also encouraging.
 Children who participated in the School Readiness Program had significantly higher scores in both early numeracy and literacy components when compared to the control group who did not participate in the program.
 In Karnataka, for instance, there was ~18% positive change in the cognitive development scores.

 The initial pilots have given some meaningful insights into how a quality intervention can be piloted using the existing state machinery and helped understand the potential challenges of scaling up such a program.
 There is also scope to work further to identify the ideal composition of the curriculum for an accelerated SRP, the choice of tools, sampling techniques, and evaluation techniques.
 For instance, the baseline scores in motor skills of the students were relatively much higher (85%), with a minimal positive gain after the program.
 This indicates the need to focus more on developing the cognitive and pre-literacy skills of students rather than their physical development.

 While these discussions around the program need to continue, the preliminary data and the feedback from stakeholders has been promising.
-It is clear than an accelerated School Readiness Program has the potential to be a low-cost solution that can bridge school readiness gaps in children at the start of class 1.
+It is clear that an accelerated School Readiness Program has the potential to be a low-cost solution that can bridge school readiness gaps in children at the start of class 1.
 CSF aims to incorporate these learnings into a larger pilot next year, with the objective of generating more rigorous evidence on the efficacy of this approach.